 Green People offers an organic after sun lotion which contains soothing Aloe Vera and Calendula, as well as cooling Mint.
 Refreshing and calming, it is ideal for using after a day in the sun and will help prolong your tan.

 Another skin care product which you may want to consider changing is antiperspirant.
 This is actually designed to stop sweat escaping so if you get prickly heat in your underarms, this could be the reason.
 Aluminium chloride and aluminium chlorohydrate are the two most common pore-clogging ingredients found in antiperspirants.

 You may wish to try switching to a natural deodorant which does not contain pore-clogging aluminium, as this will allow sweat to escape but prevent it from smelling.

 Have you got a question about prickly heat or our organic sun lotion?
-Our customer care team is happy to help if you have any questions about prickly heat or our organic sun lotion.
-Please call us on 01403 740350 or leave your comment or question below.
+Our UK customer care team is happy to help if you have any questions about prickly heat or our organic sun cream.
+Please call us on 01403 740350.